nadeo/trackmania-doc/docs/play/what-is-ranked-2v2.md

 | 2nd | +15 |
 | 3rd | -15 |
 | 4th | -30 |

+!!! info

+    Note that imbalanced matches may yield a different amount of ranking points per player depending on the players' rankings.

 The player who scored the most points in the entire match, no matter whether they are on the winning or losing side, is the Match MVP and earns **10** bonus rating points.
 Note that beginner players will experience a ranking boost in their first ten matches.